Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 3

 We are perturbed because we can no longer believe in that in which our fathers used to believe.
 We must not let this perturb us, but try instead to establish within us such a faith in which we can believe as firmly as our fathers believed in their faith.

-Martineau.
+_Martineau_

 #### 4